Beulah Livingstone

-In 1917 she became publicity agent for Olga Petrova and created a notable publicity campaign.
+In 1917 she became publicity agent for Olga Petrova.
 In 1919 she was hired by Joseph Schenck to direct publicity for Norma Talmadge, and her success prompted Schenck to later expand her duties to include publicity for Constance Talmadge, Buster Keaton, Rudolph Valentino, and others.

 In 1925 she accompanied Valentino to a New York theater and they had great difficulty leaving due to the large mob of fans.
 In 1938 she wrote the small book Remember Valentino: Reminiscences of the World's Greatest Lover.

-She was vice president of the Lucy Stone League, honorary president of "The Woman Pays" Club of New York, vice president of the Theatrical Press Representatives of America, and member of the New York Newspaper Women's Club.
+She was vice president of the Lucy Stone League, honorary president of The Woman Pays Club of New York, vice president of the Theatrical Press Representatives of America, and member of the New York Newspaper Women's Club.

-Beulah Livingstone died in New York, NY, on 12 January 1975.
+Beulah Livingstone died in New York City on January 12, 1975.
 Her sister, Mabel Livingstone, also worked as a publicist during the silent film era.